csuka/ansible_role_percona_xtradb_cluster/README.md

 ## Example playbook

-As stated earlier, ensure to set the required variables in the host_vars of each host.
+Ensure to set the required variables in the host_vars of each host.

 Single host: